ksanjeev-p/demo/README.md

 # demo
 Hi I am Sanjeev, an IT professional.
-Learning Git and Devops
+Learning Git and Devops.